 A Glimpse on Mobile App Use in Romania

 Regarding the broadband and digital services infrastructure, Romania has two strategies: National Strategy for Romanian Digital Agenda 2020 (HG 245/2015) and the National Plan for NGN infrastructure development (G 414/2015).
-Both the strategy and the national plan aim at achieving 100% households with fixed broadband coverage by 2020, 80% households with over 30 Mbps broadband coverage and 45% households being connected with subscriptions over 100 Mbps.
+Both the strategy and the national plan aimed at achieving 100% households with fixed broadband coverage by 2020, 80% households with over 30 Mbps broadband coverage and 45% households being connected with subscriptions over 100 Mbps.
 Moreover, special regards are given to rural and disadvantaged areas, to stimulating competition and promoting the development of mobile broadband.
 Other key objectives are:

 - connecting public institutions (public demand aggregation),